Agonist vs Antagonist Drugs for Addiction Treatment

 Benefits of Antagonist Drugs for Addiction Treatment

-Antagonist drugs are effective for treating alcohol addiction and opioid addiction.
+Antagonist drugs are beneficial for treating alcohol addiction and opioid addiction.
 By acting as a deterrent to drug use, they help to prevent relapse.

 Antagonist Drug Therapy Benefits